tinkerator/bluespx/README.md

 ![ambient.png](ambient.png)

-*NOTE* Due to some stability issues on different computers, you may need to kill (CTRL-C) the binary and restart it to generate the next result.

-With the UV lamp (bundled with the spectrometer) pointed at the end of the probe.
-Visit, or reload, http://localhost:8080 page to see something like this:
+With the UV lamp (bundled with the spectrometer) pointed at the end of the probe, you should be able to see something like this:

 ![uv-lamp.png](uv-lamp.png)

-# Improvements planned

-Figure out what can be done to stop the connection from locking up.
-Or how to reconnect with the device when it appears the serial connection to the device has stopped working.
+There is a "Pause" button on the web page (after the plot).
+If you press it, the plot will stop updating.
+You can use this if you want to save the current view in the plot as a PNG (Chrome "right click" on the plot).

 ## Notes for submodules